 How to sign-up /register

-Solicitors interesting in participating will be asked to provide a work email, telephone number, address and personal SRA number.
-LawWorks may get in touch if further information may be required prior to being authorised to take part in the Free Legal Answers service.
+To sign-up solicitors interested in participating will be asked to provide a work email, telephone number, address and personal SRA number.
+Once the account is verified they will be able to participate on the site.
+LawWorks may get in touch if further information is required prior to being authorised to take part in the Free Legal Answers service.

 If a pro bono co-ordinator, CSR lead, partner or general council would like to ‘sign-up’ a number of solicitors, please do get in touch with LawWorks (contact details below).